ssilverman/QNEthernet/README.md

   initialized.
 This is similar to `EthernetUDP::endPacket()`.
 * `parseFrame()`: Checks if a new frame is available.
 This is similar to `EthernetUDP::parseFrame()`.
+* `receivedTimestamp():` Returns the approximate frame arrival time, measured with `millis()`.
+This is useful in the case where frames have been queued and the caller needs the approximate arrival time.
+Frames are timestamped when the unknown ethernet protocol receive callback is called.
 * `send(frame, len)`: Sends a raw Ethernet frame without the overhead of `beginFrame()`/`write()`/`endFrame()`.
 See the description of `endFrame()` for size limits.
 This is similar to `EthernetUDP::send(data, len)`.